Miliary Tuberculosis (TB)

 VIEW PROFESSIONAL VERSION

-Miliary tuberculosis is a potentially life-threatening type of tuberculosis that occurs when a large number of the bacteria travel through the bloodstream and spread throughout the body.
+Miliary tuberculosis is a potentially life-threatening type of tuberculosis that occurs when millions of Mycobacterium tuberculosis bacteria travel through the bloodstream and spread throughout the body.

-Tuberculosis is a contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-Tuberculosis usually affects the lungs in one or a few locations.
-Miliary tuberculosis is so named because the innumerable tiny spots that form in the lungs are the size of millet, the small round seeds in bird food.
+Miliary TB is so named because the infection causes tiny spots to form typically in the lungs but also in other organs.
+The spots are the size of a millet, which is the small round seed in bird food.

-Miliary tuberculosis may affect one organ or several organs or occur throughout the body.
-It most often affects the lungs, liver, and bone marrow but may affect any organ, including the tissues that cover the brain and spinal cord (meninges) and the two-layered membrane around the heart (pericardium).
+Miliary TB may affect one organ or several organs or occur throughout the body.
+It most often affects the lungs and bone marrow but may affect any organ, including the tissues that cover the brain and spinal cord (meninges) and the two-layered membrane around the heart (pericardium).

-Miliary tuberculosis occurs most often in the following:
+Miliary TB occurs most often in the following:

 • Children under 4 years old